balancer/scaffold-balancer-v3/README.md

 In addition to being useful for integrating into Balancer, once the custom pool factory is deployed, anyone can come along and deploy more of that specific custom pool type, with varying pool parameters.

-The example factory continues off of the previous section and uses `ConstantPricePool.sol` as the Custom Pool type.
+The example factory continues off of the previous section and uses `ConstantSumPool.sol` as the Custom Pool type.
 Within the script the first pool from said factory is deployed, registered, and initialized, so you can interact with it right away.
 Another script is created so you can create more pools and enter in the param details via your favorite code editor too.

 This section will walk you through: